Pandanus pluriloculatus: Flowers and fruit

 Flowering clusters arise at the tips of the lateral branchlets.
-They are set on a 3-sided stalk (peduncle) 8-14 cm long and 1 cm in diameter.
-The fruits (syncarps) are 5-9 cm long, 5–6.5 cm in diameter.
+They are set on a 3-sided stalk (peduncle) long and 1 cm in diameter.
+The fruits (syncarps) are long and in diameter.
 There are usually 3 or 4 fruits crowded together with the largest at the tip.
 They are generally egg-shaped, although the smaller ones may be nearly round.

 Distribution and habitat

 The trees are infrequent in coastal swampy forests.
 The species was first described in 1968, found along the east coast of Madagascar, in the Antalaha area.
 It has now been documented in Antsiranana and Toamasina provinces and in the Mananara Nord and Masoala protected areas.

 Taxonomy

 Pandanus pluriloculatus is a member of the section Acanthostyla.
 Its closest relative is P. pseudobathiei Pic.
 Ser.